 (c) provision of guidance on how to avoid tipping-off.
-Independe ent audit function 3.10 Where practicable, an FI should establish an independent audit function which should have a direct line of communication to the senior management of the FI.
+Independent a udit function 3.10 Where practicable, an FI should establish an independent audit function which should have a direct line of communication to the senior management of the FI.
 Subject to appropriate segregation of duties, the function should have sufficient expertise and resources to enable it to carry out an independent review of the FI's AML/CFT Systems.
-3.11 The audit function should regularly review the AML/CFT Systems to ensure effectiveness.
-This would include evaluating, among others: (a) the adequacy of the FI's AML/CFT Systems, ML/TF risk assessment framework and application of risk-based approach; (b) the effectiveness of the system for recognising and reporting suspicious transactions; (c) whether instances of non-compliance are reported to senior management on a timely basis; and (d) the level of awareness of staff having AML/CFT responsibilities. commensurate with the nature, size and complexity of the FI's businesses and the ML/TF risks arising from those businesses.
+3.1 The audit function should regularly review the AML/CFT Systems to ensure effectiveness.
+This would include evaluating, among others: (a) the adequacy of the FI's AML/CFT Systems, ML/TF risk assessment framework and application of risk-based approach; (b) the effectiveness of the system for recognising and reporting suspicious transactions; (c) whether instances of non-compliance are reported to senior management on a timely basis; and (d) the level of awareness of staff having AML/CFT responsibilities.
+The frequency and extent of the review should be commensurate with the nature, size and complexity of the FI's businesses and the ML/TF risks arising from those businesses.
 Where appropriate, the FI should seek a review from external parties.
-Employee screenii ng 3.12 FIs should have adequate and appropriate screening procedures in order to ensure high standards when hiring employees.
-Group-w vide Al ML/CFT Systems s.22(1), Sch.
-2 3.13 Subject to paragraphs 3.14 and 3.15, a Hong Kong-incorporated FI with overseas branches or subsidiary branches and subsidiary undertakings in its financial group, wherever the requirements in this Guideline are relevant and applicable to the overseas branches and subsidiary undertakings concerned.
+Employee screening 3.12 Pls should have adequate and appropriate screening procedures in order to ensure high standards when hiring employees.
+Group-wide AML/CFT Systems s.22(1), Sch.
+2 Subject to paragraphs 3.14 and 3.15, a Hong Kong- incorporated FI with overseas branches or subsidiary undertakings that carry on the same business as an FI as defined in the AMLO should implement group-wide AML/CFT Systems 9 to apply the requirements set out in this Guideline to all of its overseas branches and subsidiary undertakings in its financial group, wherever the requirements in this Guideline are relevant and applicable to the overseas branches and subsidiary undertakings concerned.
 In particular, a Hong Kong-incorporated FI should, through its group-wide AML/CFT Systems, ensure that all of its overseas branches and subsidiary undertakings that carry on the same business as an FI as defined in the AMLO, have procedures in place to ensure compliance with the CDD and record-keeping requirements similar to those imposed under Parts 2 and 3 of Schedule 2, to the extent permitted by the laws and regulations of that place.
-3.14 If the AML/CFT requirements in the jurisdiction where the overseas branch or subsidiary undertaking of a Hong Kong-incorporated FI is located (host jurisdiction) differ from those relevant requirements referred to in paragraph 3.13, the FI should require that branch or subsidiary undertaking to apply the higher of the two sets of requirements, to the extent that the host jurisdiction's laws and regulations permit. s.22(2), Sch.
-2 3.15 If the host jurisdiction's laws and regulations do not permit the branch or subsidiary undertaking of a Hong Kong-incorporated FI to apply the higher AML/CFT requirements, particularly the CDD and record-keeping requirements imposed under Parts 2 and 3 of Schedule 2, the FI should: (a) inform the RA of such failure; and
+If the AML/CFT requirements in the jurisdiction where the overseas branch or subsidiary undertaking of a Hong Kong-incorporated FI is located (host jurisdiction) differ from those relevant requirements referred to in paragraph 3.13, the FI should require that branch or subsidiary undertaking to apply the higher of the two sets of requirements, to the extent that the host jurisdiction's laws and regulations permit.
+If the host jurisdiction's laws and regulations do not permit the branch or subsidiary undertaking of a Hong Kong-incorporated FI to apply the higher AML/CFT requirements, particularly the CDD and record-keeping requirements imposed under Parts 2 and 3 of Schedule 2, the FI should: (a) inform the RA of such failure; and

-&lt;sup>9 For the avoidance of doubt, these include, but not limited to, the requirements set out in paragraph 3.4.
+$^{^{9}\,}$ For the avoidance of doubt, these include, but not limited to, the requirements set out in paragraph 3.4.